 - Childcare - ₱6,000

 On average, parents should allot at least ₱15,000 each month to provide for their baby’s needs from birth until their first year.
 This, of course, is just an estimate.
-Costs will vary depending on your income and your lifestyle.
-Good thing there are many ways you can reduce your expenses, like breastfeeding or not getting a nanny.
+Costs vary depending on your income and lifestyle.
+Good thing you can reduce your expenses in many ways, like breastfeeding or not getting a nanny.
 That’s thousands of pesos in savings already.

-From pre-pregnancy to your baby’s first year, the approximate cost of having a baby in the Philippines is broken down below:
+From pre-pregnancy to your baby’s first year, here’s a breakdown of the approximate cost of having a baby in the Philippines:

 - Pre-pregnancy - ₱5,000